Message from the Vice President

 Even if no action is requested by the complainant or they are unsure about what they want to do, such reporting to the Title IX Coordinator is necessary for various reasons, including to ensure that persons possibly subjected to such conduct receive appropriate services and information; that LCU can track incidents and identify patterns; and that, where appropriate, LCU can take steps to protect the university community.
 Reported allegations will be reviewed by the Title IX Coordinator, who will assess the report and consult with the complainant.
 Responsible employees who knew about but did not report allegations of sexual misconduct will be subject to disciplinary action.

-Confidential Employee: In their professional capacity, LCU Counseling Center and Medical Clinic staff are considered confidential reporting resources and are not required to report according to university policy.
+Confidential Employee: In their professional capacity, LCU Counseling Center and the Student Health Office staff are considered confidential reporting resources and are not required to report according to university policy.
 Information disclosed in the clinical setting will be considered confidential.

 However, Confidential Employees may encourage clients to report to local and/or campus authorities.
 This policy does not infer Counseling and/or Medical Personnel are exempt from any mandatory reporting requirements placed on them by federal or state law.